 When Madi* heard the news of the leaked Supreme Court draft majority opinion indicating that Roe v.
 Wade will likely be overturned, she was in her car, stopped at a red light.
 The Texas college student immediately started crying.

-“I’ve been being so open about my abortion so people know just how hard it is to get one in a state without access,” she told Refinery29 Monday night shortly after the leaked 98-page document was published by POLITICO.
+“I’ve been being so open about my abortion so people know just how hard it is to get one in a state without access,” she told Refinery29 Monday night shortly after the leaked 98-page document was published by POLITICO, (it has yet to be verified by other outlets).
 “I’ve been advocating so hard, and I don’t want others to have to go through what I went through and have to be forced to stay in a pregnancy.
 There’s already a million roadblocks, and it’s heartbreaking to find out that it seems like this will be the decision.”

 Although most abortion activists weren’t surprised by what the draft opinion said, they were deeply troubled.
 “This leaked opinion is horrifying and unprecedented, and it confirms our worst fears: that the Supreme Court is prepared to end the constitutional right to abortion by overturning Roe v.
 Wade,” Alexis McGill Johnson, president and CEO, Planned Parenthood Federation of America, said in a statement to Refinery29.
 Others put it more simply: “I’m numb,” tweeted Laurie Bertram Roberts, executive director of the Yellowhammer Fund in Alabama.